FutureProofHomes/Documentation/docs/satellite1-dev-kit-enclosure.md

-## About the Dev Kit Speaker Enclosure
+## Cylindrical Dev Kit Enclosure

-The Satellite1 Dev Kit Speaker Enclosure is a snap-fit enclosure that can be printed on a single plate.
+The Satellite1 Cylendrical Enclosure is a snap-fit enclosure that can be printed on a single plate.
 We highly recommend PETG filament, plus some Loctite (Blu-Tack) and speaker polyfill for the best acoustic results.
 This is our first-generation enclosure, and many revisions will come out as we iterate the product and receive feedback.
 Currently the enclosure supports [three recommended speakers](/satellite1-recommended-accessories/#speaker-and-connectors):

 - Dayton Audio RS75-4 3" driver
 - Tectonic TEBM46C20N-4B BMR 3" driver